 Nicola Vinovrški is a Legal Director, Professional Support Lawyer in the Litigation Department.

 She is a dispute resolution specialist.
 As well as representing clients before the English courts and in international commercial arbitrations, Nicola has advised clients in relation to negotiations, mediations, expert determination and also managing business relationships outside traditional dispute resolution avenues.
-She has acted for UK and global clients from a range of sectors including construction, financial services, manufacturing, retail, pharmaceutical, insurance, renewable energy, oil and gas, insurance and real estate.
+She has acted for UK and global clients from a range of sectors including construction, financial services, manufacturing, pharmaceutical, insurance, renewable energy, oil and gas, and real estate.
 She has particular experience of complex multi-jurisdictional disputes.

 In 2018, she was named in Legal 500 as a legal director to note for commercial litigation and in 2016, she was named in Legal Week's "Rising stars: the new generation of litigators making their mark".